 Issue External vandalism of coastal community buildings by non-building users.
-Issue Statement 11 The City supports the implementation of CPTED (Crime Prevention through Environmental Design) principles in the design and construction of existing and new community buildings to reduce incidences of external vandalism.
+Issue Statement 11 The City supports the implementation of CPTED (Crime Prevention through Environmental Design) principles in the design and construction of community buildings to reduce incidences of external vandalism.